Hear the Term Authoring Tool?

 eLearning Authoring Tool

 eLearning authoring tools have been popular for the last decade, and usually offer the ability to develop slide based elearning with interactive elements.
-Generally these tools will allow you to output your content to multiple formats like HTML5 and SCORM.
+Generally these tools will allow you to output your content to multiple formats like HTML5, SCORM and ePub.

 Video Capture and Editing